 PsycINFO comprehensively indexes the literature of psychology/behavioral sciences, including journals, books and book chapters, and dissertations.
 Journal coverage spans 1800 - present; monograph indexing extends back to 1600.

 Repository of social science research data, including many large, longitudinal health surveys.

 The data archive includes a broad range of disciplines, including political science, sociology, demography, economics, history, education, gerontology, criminal justice, public health, foreign policy, and law.
 ICPSR's entire collection is online and available for downloading.
-However, many of the studies in the ICPSR archive are restricted to faculty, staff, and students at member institutions.
-Drexel University Library is no longer a member as of July 2020.
 Keywords: data, repository, social sciences, health

 Fact sheets on health insurance coverage among women of reproductive age (15 to 44) in all 50 states and the District of Columbia.
 Using data from the 2017 American Community Survey, these fact sheets provide details on the demographic and socioeconomic characteristics of women with the highest uninsurance rates in each state and the District of Columbia.
 In 40 states, the fact sheets also provide the state-specific breakdown of potential eligibility for financial assistance obtaining coverage among uninsured women in 2017.

 Find up-to-date information about enacted maternal and child health (MCH) legislation.
 Legislative topics include newborn screening, women's health, childhood obesity and nutrition, maternal and infant mortality, maternal and child mental health and the impacts of substance use on the MCH population.
 You can search legislation by state, topic, keyword, year, status or primary sponsor.